Canadian Forces Maritime Experimental and Test Ranges

 This facility is unique in the Canadian Forces as it staffed by active military personnel from the Royal Canadian Navy and Department of National Defence civilian employees, as well as a small number of U.S. Navy civilian employees from Naval Base Kitsap.
 The facility is operationally controlled as a field unit of Department of National Defence Headquarters.
 There is a joint funding agreement between the Canadian and United States governments.

 During the Salmon War of 1997, in an attempt to leverage the US into quitting the fishing of salmon runs in Canadian waters, Premier Glen Clark of British Columbia threatened to close the base by terminating the lease for use of the seabed, which is owned by the province and leased to the Canadian military.
-This brought quick rebuttal from Ottawa, saying that it would expropriate the area if needed.
+This brought quick rebuttal from the federal government, saying that it would expropriate the area if needed.